St. Michaelis Church

 St. Michaelis Kirche (Michel)

-10 interesting facts and figures about St. Michaelis Church
+10 interesting data and facts about St. Michaelis Church.

-1. The flag on the top of the tower is changed on special occasions – for example, during church holidays or anniversaries.
+1. The flag at the top of the tower is changed on special occasions – for example, on church holidays or anniversaries.

-2. The daily tower hymn is played live by a brass player – twice a day, for centuries.
+2. The daily tower hymn is played live by a trumpeter – twice a day, for centuries.

-3. In the foundation of the tower, there is a historical gauge stone that served as a water level indicator during storm surges.
+3. In the foundation of the tower, there is a historic water level stone that served as a water level indicator during storm surges.

-4. The copper cladding of the tower dome was completely renewed in 2008 – old pieces were later sold as souvenirs.
+4. The copper cladding of the tower's helmet was completely renewed in 2008 – old pieces were later sold as souvenirs.

 5. Inside the church, there is a barometer stone that was previously used for weather forecasting.